JonathanKleve/reimbursement-fullstack/docs/dev-log.md

 * Encountered a minor "Chicken and egg" initialization error when implenting authService into reimbursement-list component.
 I hadn't realized that literal object declarations are processed before the constructor for imported objects, even if the constructor is before the literal object declaration in the code.
 * I wish Visual Studio Code had a refactor button like IntelliJ Idea does for renaming classes instead of manually having to check everywhere it's referenced.
 I imagine there might be a plugin for this feature but plugins are an entire rabbit hole I am avoiding for the time being.

+## March 2, 2026

+* Visual Studio Code "rename" button is not quite as robust as the refactor button in IntelliJ however it is still very helpful, I wasn't assuming as much automated assistance to it given the unassuming name, a standard one for the options in the right click menu.